 Michaela Chung of Introvert Spring said:

 Have you ever talked to someone who just loved to play the victim?
 The world is against them, and they are completely powerless.
 Mentally strong introverts have the opposite mindset.
 They see themselves as captains of their own ship.
 No matter what life throws at them, they focus on what they can do, instead of what seems impossible.

-The ability to bounce back from setbacks is important now more than ever.
-Having a strong backbone allows you to overcome any adversity.
+The ability to bounce back from setbacks is essential now more than ever.
+Having a solid backbone allows you to overcome any adversity.

 If the world is genuinely economical and transactional, strategic thinking introverts are made for success.

 Economic, political, and social environments require intellectuals who diagnose and create viable solutions to compelling problems.

 If civilization has the greatest chance for survival, strategic thinking introverts must usher in a New Age of Reason.

 Buckley, R. (2021, Sept.
 16).
 6 overlooked superpowers of introverts in the workplace.
 Entrepreneur.
 Retrieved from: https://bit.ly/3q6fB4q.